What can I recycle in the Gainesville program?

 Should I take off lids and caps before recycling containers?

-YES.
+✅ YES.
 Smaller lids, such as bottle caps and water bottle lids, should be removed and disposed of with your garbage.
-Larger lids, such as glass jars lids and laundry detergent bottle lids are recyclable and can be placed back on once containers have been fully emptied.
+Larger metal lids from glass jars can be rinsed off and placed loose in the blue bin.
+Larger plastic lids from laundry detergent bottles can be placed back on once containers have been fully emptied.

 How clean do my bottles and cans need to be for recycling?

 Most containers only required a light rinsing.
 However, a more thorough cleaning may be necessary for bottles and jars that held sticky foods or liquids, like peanut butter or syrup.
 Milk and juice cartons should be rinsed out with soap and water to prevent mildew from setting in.